The mission of the Orono Public Library brings people, ideas and knowledge together to inspire lifelong learning and strengthen community.

 If a bomb threat is received by telephone, staff will listen carefully and question the caller for as much information as possible.
 If another staff member can be alerted, he or she will call 911 to report it.
 Immediately after the caller hangs up, staff will call police and clear the building.
 Staff will follow any instructions given by police or fire personnel.
 Police or fire will handle the actual bomb search.

 Library staff is expected to report to work as scheduled.
-If weather conditions make this impossible or dangerous, the individual is expected to report as close to their scheduled time as possible.
+If weather conditions make this impossible or dangerous, the individual is expected to report as close to their scheduled time as is reasonably safe.
 Arrangements to make up time lost must be made with the Director.
 Employees may choose to use accrued time for regularly scheduled hours off.
 On rare occasions of extremely adverse weather conditions, if the Library cannot be made accessible, it will be closed.
 The Library will close when the Town Offices close or when travel is deemed dangerous by the Town Manager in consultation with the Public Works Director and the Chief of Police.
 Information about library closings will be posted on the library website and/or Facebook page as well as local television stations.

 Individuals and groups are encouraged to volunteer their time and efforts in the service of the Orono Public Library.
 Volunteers are welcome in a number of capacities.
 Many wish to fulfill community service requirements for their school, or religious organization.
 Court ordered community service workers must apply to the Director and are placed according to the Director's discretion.